paulrefalo/InterviewQuestions/README.md

    }
 }
 ```

+This changes how I write apps because you can quickly include custom designable files into your project to make tasks quicker and easier.
+This is the kind of approach that I think would work well for you company, esri.
+In addition to loving GIS, I am also taking online Masters level courses in Data Analytics at Oregon State University.
+This will help be to get and clean data on its way to becoming a better data model for apps at esri.

 ###	2. Can you talk about a framework that you've used recently (Apple or third-party)?
 What did you like/dislike about the framework?